 If you notice these symptoms and suspect you or your family member may be addicted to Roxycodone, seek professional help right away.

 In addition to the physical changes taking place in a person addicted to painkillers, you may notice a change in behaviors.
 Addicts frequently “doctor shop” — moving between physicians in varied locations to obtain new prescriptions.
 They may lie about symptoms, beg family members for access to leftover prescriptions, begin using emergency rooms in different counties as their main source of medical attention, or cajole other family members into lying to obtain prescriptions which they then confiscate.
 None of these behaviors involve buying drugs outright on the street, but they’re illegal, nonetheless.
-Even the straightest arrow will wander off course once an addiction takes hold.
+Even the straightest arrow will wander off course once a person with substance use disorderion takes hold.

 The Toll Roxycodone Addiction Takes